Judge orders woman to directly arrange childcare arrangements with rapist ex-husband

 Judge Nott warned the “mother is the victim of significant and serious domestic abuse and violence, including sexual violence”.
 She said the father would “sexually intimidate” the mother and, on one specific occasion, “coerced her into sex” during child contact when their child was in the room next door.

-Barrister Charlotte Proudman, who lead the appeal in the family courts, told The Independent the man submitted intimate images of his ex-wife to the court and had been reported to the police for doing so.
+Barrister Charlotte Proudman, who led the appeal in the family courts, told The Independent the man submitted intimate images of his ex-wife to the court and had been reported to the police for doing so.

 The human rights lawyer criticised the lack of special measures in place for the woman, which forced a “rape victim to look at her rapist on a screen”.